Tenece-BEZAO/PropertyMgt_API/README.md

 *	MaintenanceRequests – This table helps to keep track of maintenance requests logged and ensure that they are being serviced by the maintenance staff on time.

-*	Lease: It keeps a track of lease details agreed between management company and resident Id.
+*	Lease: It keeps a track of lease details agreed between management company and tenant Id.
 It has attributes like lease id, lease term, lease start and end date etc.

 * Payment:  This helps in keeping track of payment details such as monthly rent, deposit, pet deposit, total payment amount etc.

 *	Security deposit returns: This helps in keeping track of expired leases and management company is now responsible for repayment of security deposits which they took from the residents during the start of the lease.

-##### _points to note_

-- Migration Commands (in Nuget console)
-  - `add migration <name>`
-  - `update-database`
-- Use inbuilt Swagger or else postman and use the APIs to add some dummy data to table
-- Run the WebAPI first(recommeneded to run from visual studio)

 ### Users :

-1)	Admin: This user is part of management staff who can login and check maintenance requests logged, inspection checks.
+1)	Admin: This user is part of the staff who can login and check maintenance requests logged, inspection checks.
-2)	Staff : This user is part of maintenance staff who can check maintenance requests.
+2)	LandLord : This user can perform  CRUD on Properties.
-3)	Tenant : This is a tenant staying in that property.
+3)	Tenant : This is a user staying in a  property.
 They can login and check all the details related to them and maintenance requests logged by them.

+##### _points to note_

+- You must supply your connection string,before you can have have access to the migrations.
+- You must Update Database to use the migrated entities in the database.
+-  Then Run the WebAPI (recommeneded to run from visual studio)

 ### Known Errors: